18F/health-tracking-course/collections/_rubric/id-low-1.md

     - limitspending
 ---

-## What is Open Source?
+## What is open source?
 (5m, solo)

-This is a deceivingly complex question, and one with a rich history in the space of technology, law, and politics.
-Some of the complexity is necessary in our case, because we deal with people and money, and despite the amount of money involved, we get law and politics *for free*!
-(We, the authors of this content, are neither lawyers nor politicians.
-You are forewarned.)
+This is a deceivingly complex question and one with a rich history in the space of technology, law, and politics.
+Some of the complexity is necessary in our case, because we deal with people and money.
+Despite the amount of money involved, we get law and politics *for free* (We, the authors of this content, are neither lawyers nor politicians.
+You are forewarned.)!

-Let's start with a 5m video.
+Let's start with a 5-minute video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a8fHgx9mE5U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is an overview, and provides context.
-We don't anticipate that you will need to make a lot of notes here, but you might jot down words that sound like good vocabulary to have and words/phrases/concepts that you might want to follow up on and ask questions about later.
+This is an overview to provide context.
+We don't anticipate that you will need to make a lot of notes here, but you might jot down words that sound like good vocabulary to have and phrases or concepts that you might want to follow up on and ask questions about later.

-## The Politics of Open Source (30m solo, 30m pair)
+## The politics of open source (30m solo, 30m pair)

 Did we mention law and politics?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ag1AKIl_2GM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is a video of Richard Stallman speaking on open source software at a TEDx event in Geneva in 2014.
-Stallman is considered both a founding and a divisive figure in the world of free and open software; he certainly is clear and unabashed in his views and opinions.
+Stallman is considered both a founding and a divisive figure in the world of free and open software &mdash; he certainly is clear and unabashed in his views and opinions.
 By sharing Stallman's talk with you, we are not advocating his positions so much as... challenging you with them.

 Put another way: he unapologetically believes firmly in truly free and open access to *everything* in his technology.

 {% include countdowntimer minutes=30 %}

-Find a partner, and find a 30m block of time that the two of you can get together to watch and chat.
+Find a partner and find a 30m block of time that the two of you can get together to watch and chat.

 1. Initial impressions?
 2. What things did Stallman say that you found yourself agreeing with?
 Disagreeing with?